 How Long does it Last?

 How long does Lamictal withdrawal symptoms Last?
 This is dependent on so many factors such as you as a person, how long you were taking it and what the dose was at.
 In fact, there is no universal magical time-frame for anyone.
-Most people overcome Lamictal withdrawal symptoms and feel back to normal in 4-6 weeks.
+Most people overcome the detox phase and feel back to normal in 4-6 weeks.
 This could be longer if you were on a higher dose for a longer period of time.
 However, everyone’s body reacts differently to medications and withdrawals.
 Understanding your own body and what has helped in the past and worked for you will help you get a better understanding of what you’re about to experience.

 The best thing you can do is prepare yourself for the Lamictal withdrawal symptoms.
 That is especially true if you suffer from any other type of addiction like alcoholism.
 In this case, you may need to check this additional resource about alcohol withdrawal insomnia.
-In addition, if you consumed Gabapentin and cannot wean it off, check this resource about how to stop taking Gabapentin.
+In addition, if you consumed Neurontin and cannot wean it off, check this resource about how to stop taking Gabapentin.